 Parents who are new to the KFW program, you are in for a real treat.
 There is nothing better than seeing your son/daughter perform at the level of KFW in front of thousands all summer.
 You will become their biggest fans.

 Parents are a very important part of a KIDS summer.
 We ask all kids parents to connect with each other via the parent Facebook group.
 We found this a great way for parents to meet and get to know each other, AND update you on any last minute details.
 You are now part of a very special family.

 We like to have at least one parent at each performance.
 We call this parent a "TOUR PARENT".
 Of course we ask you social distance from the group this summer, although having you available for emergencies is a safety net for the tour.
 It is a great opportunity to observe what these performers do each and every day.
 The Tour Parent responsibilities include arriving at the performance site the same time as the bus, having a car available for any emergency runs and for possible help that the tour staff might need at any given time.
 Setting up the promotional table and being available to sell items before the show, intermission and at the end.
 This last duty can be a shared responsibility between parents attending the said performance.
-When the Directors are present, he/she will take care of the promotional table.
+When the Director is present, he will take care of the promotional table.

 “Without a solid mission and stellar organization, volunteers can be more of a hindrance than an asset.
 The staff at KIDs are the reason parents were willing to help and in turn bring this organization one small step closer to providing our children with an amazing experience.
 It takes a village !”

 Some of the ways you can get involved are: